ucheor/QR-s3_backend_lock_update/README.md

 EOF

 ```
+This code will add a public portion of the keypair in your AWS account and download a private portion to your local file.
+Feel free to adjust the variable file as you see fit.

+**Now, we have to create the S3 bucket and the DynamoDB table to use for state file locking.**
+Although Terraform can automate provision of resources in AWS, we have to first set up resources related to the backend before running Terraform.
+This is because the backend needs to be set up and initialized prior to resource creation stage.

 To create a backend block file with the traditional method (for practice)

 ```
 touch old_backend.tf